SciML/PreallocationTools.jl/docs/src/index.md

 for the type of `u`, and subsequent indexing reuses that cache if that type of `u` has already been seen.

-Note that `LazyBufferCache` does cause a dynamic dispatch and its return is not type-inferred.
+Note that `GeneralLazyBufferCache`'s return is not type-inferred.
 This means it's the slowest of the preallocation methods, but it's the most general.

 ### Example